 - You will be required to put in a lot of time and effort to make the barbarian class worth it.

 The reason why many people prefer playing as a necromancer when going solo is due to the fact they are able to summon the Army Of The Undead to help them out.
-Furthermore, you will be able to make use of both ranged and melee attacks since it is capable of doing both.It is a very balanced class overall and has a lot of builds associated with it which can help you out.
-No matter what your play style is, you can always find your way around enemies as a necromancer.
+Furthermore, you will be able to make use of both ranged and melee attacks since it is capable of doing both.It is a very balanced class overall and has a lot of builds associated with it, which can help you out.
+No matter your play style, you can always find your way around enemies as a necromancer.

-Also, it has the Book Of The Dead mechanic, which will allow you to accurately different strategies using the Army Of Undead helpers to take down enemies.
-Therefore, if you are playing solo in the game, then you should definitely consider using a necromancer, as you will be able to deal damage using your assistance without participating much in combat yourself.
+Also, it has the Book Of The Dead mechanic, which will allow you to accurately use different strategies using the Army Of Undead helpers to take down enemies.
+Therefore, if you are playing solo in the game, you should definitely consider using a necromancer, as you will be able to deal damage with your assistance without participating much in combat.

 Another great class to consider, which is capable of dealing great damage at a good range, is the rogue class.
 It is good at dealing with melee damage as well as ranged damage to enemies.Furthermore, it has great mobility among all classes with powerful attacks and easy-to-use skills.
 You will also get amazing crowd control with the rogue class.
 Furthermore, it is capable of dealing a high amount of damage to two major bosses in the game.
 The Rogue class is all about the balance between offensive and defensive skills.